 The road there is narrow and windy but the view is beautiful.
 Add to that the ancient ruins that are scattered around the area, the volcanic craters and hot springs, and the rosy cheeked ‘Dieng’ children with their dread-locked hair really make this area our family’s favorite destination.

-(Updated in 2018) The ever-growing list of other places in Java to visit:
+Added in 2018: The ever-growing list of places to visit in Java:

 The last time we went to Kawah Ijen was 10 years ago and I wouldn’t mind paying it another visit.
 However the latest words on the street is that Ijen has become a victim of its own success and the touts have gotten quite aggressive, especially towards foreigners.
 Sigh.